sav-valerio/trendchip_wifi_manager.py/README.md

 ## Requirements
 You need an always-on server **connected via Ethernet** that will run the script, such as a Raspberry Pi or anything running GNU/Linux on it.

 As far as I know, various TP-LINK (such as my TD-W8951ND and TD-W8151N) and Techmade routers/access points are compatible with the script.
 If you had the chance to try it out on some other devices, let me know through a PR.

-Usually, if the web interface is like this, it's likely that the script works just fine.
+Usually, if the web interface is like this, it's likely that the script will work just fine:

 ![Trendchip web interface](https://s26.postimg.org/np6j5m0e1/Screenshot_20170113_170705.png)

 ## Usage

-First, check if you need to tweak some configuration option in order to make the script work:
+First, check if you need to tweak some configuration options, in order to make the script work:

 ```sh
 $ nano trendchip_wifi_manager.py